1–2 spots available for Q2 · Claim yours

 Signs Your Startup Needs a CTO: A Founder's Checklist

-A practical checklist for non-technical founders to identify when their startup has outgrown the 'figure it out as we go' phase and needs dedicated technical leadership.
-Covers 9 warning signs, real scenarios, and your options when it's time to act.
+A practical checklist for non-technical founders to spot when a startup has outgrown the figure-it-out-as-we-go phase and needs dedicated technical leadership.
+Nine warning signs, the cost of waiting, and the three structural options when it is time to act.

 By Adriano Junior

-3. You're spending more time managing developers than building the business
+3. You spend more time managing developers than building the business.

-4. Outages and bugs are becoming a customer retention problem
+4. Outages and bugs are quietly turning into a retention problem.

-7. You can't evaluate whether your developers are doing good work
+7. You cannot evaluate whether your developers are doing good work.

-8. You're about to raise a funding round or enter a new market
+8. You are about to raise a round or enter a new market.

-9. Your tech stack was chosen by whoever was available, not by strategy
+9. The tech stack was chosen by whoever was available, not by strategy.

 Table of contents